 - Tie a line onto the anchor and have someone pull the anchor to the dock while you let out the chain.

-- Remove the anchor and set to the side.
+- Remove the anchor and set it to the side.

-- Take the new chain out of the barrel and stretch it out so you can measure lengths of chain to mark the links in feet or meters.
-For example, every 10 meters mark the chain with different color inserts.
+- Take the new chain out of the barrel and stretch it out so you can measure the chain lengths and mark the links in feet or meters.
+For example, mark the chain with different-colored inserts every 10 meters.

 - Attach the anchor to the new chain.